Boondocking: Word Origins, History & Meaning

 - bundók (Tagalog) = “mountain.”
 U.S. troops serving in the Philippines (1899–1902) picked up the term and anglicized it as boondocks, meaning wild/remote country. citeturn0search0turn0search1turn0search9

-- Major dictionaries and etymology references agree on this path into English. citeturn0search0turn0search1turn0search15
+- Major dictionaries and etymological references agree on this path into English.

 From boondocks to boondocking

-- The noun boondocks later spawned boonies (especially common in the Vietnam War era) and, in outdoor/RV circles, boondock/boondocking describing the act of camping out there off‑grid. citeturn0search2turn0search12
+- The noun boondocks later spawned boonies (especially common in the Vietnam War era) and, in outdoor/RV circles, boondock/boondocking, describing the act of camping out there off‑grid.

 A (Very) Short History